 |Audited Course, No Credit Earned||L||0.000|

 * The Pass/Fail Option - a student may elect one course a semester under the Pass/Fail Option as long as the student is registered for a minimum of 15 semester hours.
 The election is to be made during the third week of the semester.
 Forms must be completed and delivered to the Registrar's Office by the deadline.
 Neither the S nor the NC mark has any impact on the semester or the cumulate GPAs.
 Once elected, the Pass/Fail Option cannot be changed.
 Students must be aware that graduate and professional schools increasingly count an S mark as a C when evaluating transcripts.
+School of Continuing Education students have different restrictions, please check with the School of Continuing Education for details.

 Restrictions regarding the Pass/Fail Option: